Riding the Trend or Protecting Profits | Volta Inc. (VLTA)

 VLTA’s Market Performance

-VLTA stocks went down by -19.27% for the week, with a monthly drop of -7.19% and a quarterly performance of -32.61%, while its annual performance rate touched -84.39%.
-The volatility ratio for the week stands at 9.35% while the volatility levels for the past 30 days are set at 10.22% for Volta Inc. The simple moving average for the period of the last 20 days is -2.58% for VLTA stocks with a simple moving average of -68.72% for the last 200 days.
+VLTA stocks went up by 23.81% for the week, with a monthly jump of 60.00% and a quarterly performance of -0.48%, while its annual performance rate touched -79.03%.
+The volatility ratio for the week stands at 12.06% while the volatility levels for the past 30 days are set at 10.62% for Volta Inc. The simple moving average for the period of the last 20 days is 25.60% for VLTA stocks with a simple moving average of -57.00% for the last 200 days.

 Analysts’ Opinion of VLTA